alimenati/PowerMamba/Readme.md

-This repo contains the code for "", published at .
+This repo contains the code for "GridTime: A Deep State Space Model and Comprehensive Benchmark for AI-Driven Multivariate Time Series Prediction in Electric Grids". #, published at .
 ## Getting started
 The required packages can be installed and activated by:
 ```